data-wizards/data-wizards.github.io/index.md

 </div>

-As seen in the above plot, ...
+As seen in the above plot, our response variable follow a power-log distribution.
+Just as the literature says, plotting the distribution on a log-log scale the plot distribution becomes linear.

 In the plot below we examine the correlation between the response variable, `Sales Rank` and the continuous variable, `Review Score`.